CAN YOU AFFORD A PRIVATE TOUR?

 What about the old good piggy-bank?
 Can you afford to put a dollar a day on it?
 Call it the “private tour” piggy-bank.
 And ask other family members or travel mates to participate on it.
 Maybe pass on your daily latte, or bottle of water, or snack from the vending machine.
 Babystep by babystep, after a year of doing it, you’ll have saved enough to pay for your first private tour and it won’t even have hurt your wallet.
 I know, money gurus like Ramith Sethi will tell you that cutting back on coffee won’t take you far and that you should get a pay rise instead (and teach you how to do it).
 But I do believe that when you do it for an achievable goal such as the cost of a private tour, it can definitely take you where you want to go.
 Make your numbers: one of our basic 4-hr walking tours costs you as much as 3 months of a Starbucks latte a day!

-So what about you?
-Head to the comments below and tells us: what’s your secret technique to affording private tours?
+What’s your secret technique to affording private tours?